Mathura & Vrindavan — overview

 By Train

-Search "Mathura" as your origin (if departing) or destination (if arriving).
+Search "Mathura" or "Agra" as your origin (if departing) or destination (if arriving).
 Agra Cantt (AGC) is the main station.
-A city may have multiple railway stations — select the main one (usually named after the city) and choose a train based on journey duration, departure time, and class availability.
+Choose a train based on journey duration, departure time, and class availability.

 By Flight